Making homemade sauerkraut is easy! All you need is a bunch of cabbage, pickling salt, and a couple of quart-sized mason jars.

-When I returned home I was shocked at two things — 1) Wienerschnitzel (hot dogs are neither schnitzel, nor are they “Wiener” aka Viennese.) and 2) How gross grocery-store sauerkraut was.
+When I returned home, I was shocked by two things — 1) Wienerschnitzel Restaurants (hot dogs are neither schnitzel, nor are they “Wiener” aka Viennese.) and 2) How gross grocery-store sauerkraut was.

-I used the shredding attachment on my Kitchen-Aid.
-If you have something similar I’d highly recommend it.
+I used the shredding attachment on my food processor.
+If you have something similar (like the slicing/shredding attachment on a Kitchen-Aid mixer) I’d highly recommend it.

 Next, you’ll need some pickling salt, which is just plain salt.
 (No iodine or anything added.)

-Transfer to the quart jars.
+Now, transfer the smashed cabbage (and juices!) to the quart jars.
 (I really love my canning funnel.)

 Now we wait.

-For a few weeks.
+For a couple of weeks.

-This stuff will last in the refrigerator for several months!
+Sauerkraut will last in the refrigerator for several months!
 It was so nice to have the real stuff after ahem . .
 10 years without.